toggl-open-source/toggldesktop/docs/win/other-major-systems.md

 ### Custom window styling

-To achieve the custom window borders and styling of the Toggl Desktop windows, we window types from `MahApps.Metro` library that override much of the default windows styling.
+To achieve the custom window borders and styling of the Toggl Track windows, we window types from `MahApps.Metro` library that override much of the default windows styling.

 ## Overlays